paganism/25_cinemas_site/README.md

-# Telegraph Clone
+# Cinema Today

-This [site](http://80.211.16.55:8002) shows top 10 moviesaccording to the rating on kinopois.ru
+This [site](http://80.211.16.55:8002) shows top 10 movies according to the rating on kinopoisk.ru

 # How to deploy on localhost